First Anglo-Afghan War

-The British then sent an Army of Retribution to Kabul to avenge the destruction of the previous forces.
+The British then sent what was widely termed an "Army of Retribution" to Kabul to avenge the destruction of the previous forces.
 After recovering prisoners, they left Afghanistan by the end of the year.
 Dost Mohammed returned from exile in India to resume his rule.

 It was one of the first major conflicts during the Great Game, the 19th century competition for power and influence in Central Asia between Britain and Russia.